BloxdioCannoli/code-api/README.md

 - World owners can find these by searching in the creative menu
 - No need to add `press to code`, this text is only needed for code boards, and will automatically be removed
-- If you want to run code without opening the code editor, you can trigger the code block by right clicking an adjacent `press to code` board instead
+- If you want to run code without opening the code editor, you can trigger the code block by right clicking an adjacent `press to code` board instead or right-click if you're on PC

 ## Boards